UK: Conservatives score shock win in Labour Party stronghold | DW | 07.05.2021

 Mortimer described it as a "truly historic" result.

-Election analysts say it is the biggest swing of votes to the ruling party at a by-election since the Second World War.
+Election analysts say it is the biggest swing of votes to the ruling party at a by-election since the World War II.

 Hartlepool's Labour incumbent had quit over allegations of sexual harassment, triggering the by-election.